gaioguys/GAIO.jl/docs/src/examples.md

 # Examples
 In the following, we will showcase some of the algorithms GAIO is capable of based on one example each.

-!!! tip "Tip"
-    Using `SVector` instead of `Vector` for higher-dimensional objects will in general reduce the computation time.
-However, in the GAIO environment, you are free to use any of the two.

 ## Relative Global Attractor of the Hénon System
 The Hénon map is the two-dimensional quadratic map